Best Cheap Health Insurance in Montana (2026)

 What is the cheapest health insurance in Montana?

-Blue Cross and Blue Shield (BCBS) of Montana has the cheapest Obamacare plans in Montana, at $432 per month, on average, for individual coverage before discounts.
-But BCBS's cheapest plans are POS plans, which offer less flexibility than PPO plans.
+Blue Cross and Blue Shield of Montana has the cheapest Obamacare plans in Montana, starting at $354 per month for an individual Bronze plan before discounts.
+But the cheapest plans from BCBS are its POS plans, which offer less flexibility than PPO plans.

 What's the average cost of health insurance in Montana?